AI strategy consultant for teams that need delivery, not just direction.

 A part-time technology leader is right when your problem is technical leadership, not AI specifically.
 They will manage your engineers, set technical direction, and do hiring.
 They probably will not write production AI integrations themselves.

-A fractional AI strategy consultant, which is what we are, is right when you want working systems delivered quarterly without a permanent payroll line, and you want the consultant to do the work themselves rather than coordinate someone else doing it.
+A delivery-led AI strategy consultant is right when you want working systems delivered without adding a permanent payroll line, and you want the consultant to stay close to the work rather than coordinate someone else doing it.
 If that is the shape of help you need, start with our AI consulting services.

 Service tiers